-Another type of mistaken thinking or “mis-blink” that people can easily fall into during times of change is called attachment to outcome.
+Another type of mistaken thinking or “mis-blink” people often fall into during times of change is called “attachment to outcome.”

-In a time of churning, letting go of our emotional attachments to outcomes brings us flexibility to respond to events while retaining our absolute commitment to move forward in line with a particular purpose or direction.
+In times of churning, knowing our purpose helps us to let go of our emotional attachment to outcomes, and brings us flexibility to respond to events while retaining absolute commitment to move forward in line with a particular direction.